cmuparlay/parlayhash/README.md

 has two chips with 32 cores each, each 2-way hyperthreaded, for a total of 128 threads.
 Each number reports the goemetric mean of mops over the eight workloads mentioned above (two sizes x two update rates x two distributions).
-For our tables we show both the times for the locked (lock) and lock free (lf) versions.
+For our hash maps we show both the times for the locked (lock) and lock free (lf) versions.

 | Hash Table | 1 thread | 128 threads |